EdwardLin2014/CNN-with-IBM-for-Singing-Voice-Separation/README.md

 # CNN-with-IBM-for-Singing-Voice-Separation

 ## Getting Started
-This is the source code to reproduce the results stated at my journal paper (submitted) "Deeply and Convolutionally Separating Singing Voice from its Music Accompaniment using Ideal Binary Mask as the Target Label"
+This is the source code to reproduce the results stated at my journal paper:
+Kin Wah Edward Lin, Balamurali B T, Enyan Koh, Dorien Herremans, Simon Lui.
+(2018) "Singing Voice Separation using a Deep Convolutional Neural Network with Ideal Binary Mask" Special Issue on Deep Learning for Music and Audio in Springer’s Neural Computing and Applications (Under Review)

 ## Prerequisites
 * The source code must be executed using GPU with at least 12GB memory , e.g. NVIDIA GeForce GTX TITAN X.